rennykychanhikaru/contax/docs/PRD-Agent-Level-Twilio.md

 **Sub-milestones:**

-*   [x] 3.1: Create a new `AgentTwilioSettingsForm` component (agent-scoped), modeled on `TwilioIntegrationForm`, with masked token behavior and clear validation states.
+*   [x] 3.1: Create a new `AgentTwilioSettingsForm` component (agent-scoped), with masked token behavior and clear validation states.
 *   [x] 3.2: Integrate `AgentTwilioSettingsForm` into `app/agent-settings/page.tsx`; show a notice if the agent lacks configuration.
-*   [x] 3.3: Keep the org-level `TwilioIntegrationForm` temporarily with a banner indicating: “Agent-level Twilio overrides org-level during migration.”
-Remove later.
+*   [x] 3.3: Remove org-level Twilio UI and API.
+*   [x] 3.4: Add “Test Connection” and “Place Test Call” actions to the agent UI.

 **Pseudocode (React):**